Restriction and induction of indecomposable modules over the Temperley-Lieb algebras: Introduction

-The recent literature attests to the necessity of having a thorough understanding of the indecomposable modules of the Temperley-Lieb algebras.
-We recall a few examples arising in the mathematical physics literature.
 First, due to the close relationship between statistical lattice models and conformal field theories, it is believed that an operation analogous to the fusion product of conformal field theory should exist at the level of the lattice.
 One proposal for such a ``lattice fusion product" appeared in the work of Read and Saleur \cite{ReadSaleur} and explicit computations were subsequently carried out over the Temperley-Lieb algebra by Gainutdinov and Vasseur \cite{GainutdinovVasseur}.
-Their method exploited the well known relationship between the representation theories of $\tl n$ and the quantum group $U_q(sl_2)$, leading them to the following simple but crucial observation: The lattice fusion product of a $\tl n$-module with a $\tl m$-module does not depend on $n$ or $m$, if both are sufficiently large.\footnote{The fact that lattice fusion operates between modules over different algebras indicates that it should be thought of as an operation on modules over the Temperley-Lieb categories.} This observation is welcome since these integers have no natural interpretation in the continuous limit where conformal field theory is believed to take over.
-Further examples of lattice fusion products were computed in \cite{BelFus15}, for both $\tl n$- and $\dtl n$-modules, using powerful arguments based on restriction and induction.
-The classification of indecomposables is important here because the lattice fusion of an irreducible and a standard module may result in indecomposables that are not irreducible, standard or projective.
-These computations assume some of the results that will be proved here (and thereby provide one of the primary motivations for the work reported in this paper).
+Their method exploited the well known relationship between the representation theories of $\tl{n}(\beta)$ and the quantum group $U_q(\mathfrak{sl}_2)$, leading them to the following simple but crucial observation: The lattice fusion product of a $\tl{n}(\beta)$-module with a $\tl{m}(\beta)$-module does not depend on $n$ or $m$, if both are sufficiently large.\footnote{The fact that lattice fusion operates between modules over different algebras indicates that it should be thought of as an operation on modules over the Temperley-Lieb categories.} This observation is welcome since these integers have no natural interpretation in the continuum limit where conformal field theory is believed to take over.
+Further examples of lattice fusion products were computed in \cite{BelFus15}, for both $\tl{n}(\beta)$- and $\dtl{n}(\beta)$-modules, using powerful arguments based on restriction and induction.
+The classification of indecomposables is important here because the lattice fusion of an irreducible and a standard module may result in indecomposables that are neither irreducible, standard nor projective.
+These computations assume some of the results that will be proved in \cref{sec:restrictionInduction} (and thereby provide one of the primary motivations for the work reported in this paper).